-As the co-leading sound designer for the Purdue University version of the Thorton Wilder classic, Our Town, I guided the sound creation and music composition process with fellow designer Nicholas Ponti.
+As the lead sound designer for the Purdue University version of the Thorton Wilder classic, Our Town, I guided the sound creation and music composition process with fellow designer Nicholas Ponti.

 This process was driven by a series of ideas I had early in the production.
 The word I returned to was "tactile".
-I wanted to bolster this subtley beautiful play through physically tangible sounds and compositions.
+I wanted to bolster this subtle drama through physically tangible sounds and compositions.

 The Train Sound effects were created by recording an aerosol can and harmonica.
 The harmonica became a returning sonic motif